sofieaasheim/supervised-learning-project/README.md

 ## Data sets

-Relevant data sets for the project can be found in the `data` folder.
+Relevant data for the project can be found in the `data` folder.
-- `student-mat.csv` contains data from students in a math course
+- `life-expectancy.csv` contains the relevant data set for the project
-- `student-por.csv` contains data from students in a Portugese language course

-Row 1-30 in the data sets are parameters.
-Row 31-33 in the data sets are grades (responses).

-When working with the data, be aware thate the responses are the dependent variables and the parameters are the independent variables.
-They should therefore be separated into two different data frames.

-More information about the data can be found in the `student.txt` file.
+More information about the data can be found in the `life-expectancy.txt` file.

 ## Usage